 50 minutes from Denver

-One of the most beautiful drives in Colorado, the Peak to Peak Scenic Byway certainly has a lot to impress you with during your weekend getaways from Denver.
+One of the most beautiful drives in Colorado, the Peak to Peak Scenic Byway certainly has a lot to impress you with during your weekend escape from Denver.
 Established in 1918, the route is considered the oldest scenic byway in Colorado.
 The 55-mile drive begins as CO Highway 7 in Estes Park and ends in Central City.
-(Switch the direction when planning your weekend getaways from Denver rather than Rocky Mountain National Park.)
+(Switch the direction if you are driving from Denver and not Rocky Mountain National Park like we did.)

 It takes approximately 3 hours to drive along the entire byway, which makes it a perfect one-day road-trip adventure.
 With a little bit more time on your hands, though, you can turn this scenic journey into a memorable weekend getaway from Denver or any other city nearby.